Qaraqosh

-Local Assyrians speak the Qaraqosh dialect of Northeastern Neo-Aramaic.
+Local Assyrians, who are ethnically distinct from Arabs and Kurds, speak the Qaraqosh dialect of Northeastern Neo-Aramaic.

 Etymology

 The present name of the town, Qaraqosh, is first attested in a source from the sixteenth century.
-It is of Turkish origin, meaning 'Black Bird', and was introduced either by the Ottomans after their conquest of the area at the beginning of the sixteenth century or by the Turkmen rulers of the region in the fifteenth century.
+It is of Turkic origin, meaning 'Black Bird', and was introduced either by the Ottomans after their conquest of the area at the beginning of the sixteenth century or by the Turkoman rulers of the region in the fifteenth century.
 The local population, however, when speaking in their Aramaic dialect, still refer to the town by its former name.
 The name Bakhdida (ܒܝܬ ܟܘܕܝܕܐ; Beth Khdeda), is of uncertain origin and when translated from the Syriac language it has two components Beth which means "house", and Khodida which could either mean "Youths" in Aramaic or actually "Baghdadak" a diminutive form of Baghdad, Old Persian meaning "God's gift".
 Some also believe that Bakhdida comes from the Aramaic Beth Deta, meaning "Land of the Kite".